kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 | DenseNet-121 | 6,957,956 | ImageNet | Two-phase: head only (5 ep) → full unfreeze (low LR) | 224×224 |
 | EfficientNet-B3 | 10,702,380 | ImageNet | Single-phase, label-smoothing loss | 300×300 |

-Each model's optimiser, learning rate, scheduler, batch size, and regularisation settings are defined independently in `MODEL_REGISTRY` (see code) — this is the single source of truth for every hyperparameter used in training, and is reproduced in full in the dissertation's Appendix A.
+Each model's optimiser, learning rate, scheduler, batch size, and regularisation settings are defined independently in `MODEL_REGISTRY` (see code), this is the single source of truth for every hyperparameter used in training, and is reproduced in full in the dissertation's Appendix A.

 ---